Michalis Vlachos

 Michalis Vlachos (Μιχάλης Βλάχος; born 20 September 1967) is a Greek football manager and a former professional footballer who played as a defender.

+Career

 Vlachos began his career with Apollon Smyrnis, where he was called up for a debut with Greece in 1989.
+He competed as a centre-back, but he could just easily play as a defensive midfielder.

+In 1991 he moved to Olympiacos, where he played for two seasons, winning a Greek Cup and a Greek Super Cup in 1992.

-He later represented both Olympiacos and AEK Athens, they winning the Greek championship with the latter.
-During the 1994–95 season, Vlachos appeared for AEK in the UEFA Champions League, scoring in a 1–3 loss to Casino Salzburg in the group stage.
+In the summer of 1993 he signed for AEK Athens.
+In his first season at the yellow-blacks he won the Championship.
+In the following season, Vlachos had the opportunity to participate in the first ever group stag of the UEFA Champions League, scoring in a 1–3 defeat to Casino Salzburg.
+He established himself in the squad and after few seasons he also became one of the team's captains.
+On 29 January 1998 he was released from AEK Athens.

-In 1998, Vlachos joined English First Division club Portsmouth, for whom he made over 50 league appearances as a midfielder and sweeper in two years.
+Afterwards, Vlachos joined English First Division club Portsmouth, for whom he made over 50 league appearances as a midfielder and sweeper in two years.
 He joined Walsall in February 2000, making 12 appearances for the club prior to relegation in May of the same year.

 Vlachos returned to Greece in the summer of 2000, joining Ionikos.
 He finished his career with his first club Apollon, retiring in 2003.